jaxsonpd/trimware-sw/README.md

 - DME
 - XPDR (Transponder)

 Changes are made using dual quadrature encoders and data is transmitted using a custom packet format over RS232.
-A custom PCB is used to house the quadrature encoders, rotary switch and 12 7-segment displays this can be found in [Flight-Sim-Hardware](https://github.com/jaxsonpd/flight-sim-hardware).
+A custom PCB is used to house the quadrature encoders, rotary switch and 12 7-segment displays this can be found in [trimware-hw](https://github.com/jaxsonpd/trimware-hw).

-Here is an image of the input section of the project showing an active frequency of 118.00 MHz and a standby frequency of 108.05 MHz.
+Here is an image of a prototype radio panel showing an active NAV 1 frequency of 118.00 MHz and a standby frequency of 108.05 MHz.

 ![Input Device for Radio](docs/photos/IMG_6265.jpeg)